kpetriv/Showcase/README.md

 - A list item should have a title, artist_display, and a thumbnail
 - List items are clickable and open a detail screen with the main image and description.
 - The detail screen has a top bar with a back button to return to the list.
-- The list should have 50 items using the limiting parameter or paginated to avoid excessive data loading.
+- The list in the initial screen should be paginated
+- The detail screen should only take an id and should be a standalone screen in all functionality

 ### API
 - Base URL: https://api.artic.edu/api/v1/
 - Endpoint: artworks
-- Query parameters: ?fields=id,title,artist_display,image_id,description&page=1&limit=50
+- Query parameters: ?fields=id,title,artist_display,image_id,description

 ### URL creation for images
 - Main image: https://www.artic.edu/iiif/2/{image_id}/full/843,/0/default.jpg